bencebeky/metadata/draft-beky-httpbis-metadata.md

 This document defines a new frame type: METADATA.

-The payload of a sequence of METADATA frames is a metadata block, which is an encoded list of key-value pairs.
+The METADATA frame can be used to transmit a metadata block, which is an encoded list of key-value pairs.
 Each key and value is a sequence of bytes with no restriction on the allowed values.
+The encoded block is packaged as the payload of one or more frames.

 An endpoint _MAY_ transmit multiple metadata blocks on the same stream.